inciteful-xyz/inciteful-docs/quick-start.md

 ---

 # Quick Start
 The real power behind Inciteful is it's ability to craft a graph based on your specific topic.
-There are a variety of ways in which to do that, which you can view on on the [use cases](use-cases) page but here we will just go through a simple search process which you can follow along with or do your own search in paralell.
+There are a variety of ways in which to do that, which you can view on on the [use cases](use-cases) page but here we will just go through a simple search process which you can follow along with or do your own search in parallel.

 ## 1) Start with a Paper
 The easiest way to get started is by having a paper that covers a topic in which you are interested.
 You can either use the search box to type in the title or enter the [DOI](faq#what-is-a-doi) of the paper if you can't find it through the search.
 For this example we will attempt to find the latest papers about methods of measuring segregation.
 We will use the following as the source paper but you can use whatever you'd like: